Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 How We Ranked These

 Editors ranked these hotels on six business-specific criteria, not on overall hotel quality.
-The criteria are: executive infrastructure (working desk, Wi-Fi, room service hours, suite product), district fit (proximity to the relevant cluster of offices for the typical business traveller), executive lounge or club product (breakfast, snacks, Wi-Fi, meeting space, privacy), the strength of the in-house bar and restaurant programme (the after-meeting drink and the client dinner are working parts of the trip), and the softer signals — does the front desk recognise repeat guests, does the porter know the name, does the concierge produce useful introductions.
+The criteria are: executive infrastructure (desk, Wi-Fi, room service hours, suite product), district fit (proximity to the relevant cluster of offices for the typical business traveller), executive lounge or club product (breakfast, snacks, Wi-Fi, meeting space, privacy), the strength of the in-house bar and restaurant programme (the after-meeting drink and the client dinner are part of the job, not downtime), and the softer signals, does the front desk recognise repeat guests, does the porter know the name, does the concierge produce useful introductions.

-Properties that scored highly on absolute luxury but had limited business infrastructure (small desks, slow Wi-Fi, no room service after 11pm, no executive lounge) ranked lower than properties built around the working executive.
-Several palace-tier hotels with poor desk product fell down the ranking; several smaller boutiques with serious working spaces — The Whitby, Crosby Street, The Beekman — punched above their tier.
+Properties that scored highly on absolute luxury but had limited business infrastructure (small desks, slow Wi-Fi, no room service after 11pm, no executive lounge) ranked lower than properties built around people with a 9am meeting.
+Several palace-tier hotels with poor desk product fell down the ranking; several smaller boutiques with serious in-room workspaces, The Whitby, Crosby Street, The Beekman, punched above their tier.

 The shortlist, kept short